 Going with a no frills approach, the Stanmore offers a Bluetooth connection, an RCA input, and a 3.5mm audio jack.
 This is plenty for most users, but companies like Sonos and Bose let you link multiple speakers together into a single system.
 Marshall is beginning to offer speakers that can be linked into a multiple speaker system, but they cost significantly more.

 The Marshall Stanmore's list price of $350 feels a bit steep given its performance.
-That price is equal to that of the Bose SoundTouch 20 and slightly more than the Sonos PLAY:3, both of which sound better.
+That price is equal to that of the Bose SoundTouch 20, which sounds better.
 The Bose SoundTouch 10 and the Sonos PLAY:1 both sound just as good but cost significantly less.

 The Marshall Stanmore offers great aesthetics and decent sound, but there are better sounding speakers available for the same price, and other speakers that sound just as good and cost less.